Messy Narratives of Childhood

 In fact, many of the real voices we hear (on interview tapes that artistic director Charlotte Vincent was editing right up to this preview performance) are those of adults: clinicians, social workers, foster carers and adopters.
 You suspect Vincent’s deep attachment to her ongoing research material plays some part in this, and the piece feels overlong and less structurally coherent than its predecessor.

 But this strong adult presence and inconsistently sustained child voice also makes sense thematically.
 Early developmental trauma disrupts continuity of being.
 Disorganised attachment manifests in fragmented narrative.
 For many of these children, their story is precisely that they have no coherent story to tell.
-This is expressed in the questions Tia’s character repeats into a microphone, the stilted attempts of two caseworkers to tell why she is ‘here’ and no longer ‘there’, and the child interviewee who explains – apparently unaware of the awful irony – that there are elements of his own early history that are not yet ‘age appropriate’ for him to hear.
+This is expressed in the questions the young girl repeats into a microphone, the stilted attempts of two caseworkers to tell why she is ‘here’ and no longer ‘there’, and the child interviewee who explains – apparently unaware of the awful irony – that there are elements of his own early history that are not yet ‘age appropriate’ for him to hear.

 A painful ambiguity is whether the adults are helping or hindering.
 Are they aiding the children in rebuilding their narratives or further impinging?
 Clearing up the mess, or messing them up more?
 This comes through in the post-show Q&A, as Vincent explains the direction of some current research towards supporting birth mothers to keep their children despite the risks, in order to avoid the child, ‘spending a lifetime trying to heal the primary wound’.
 There is a disconcerting slipperiness, too, to the way in which the performers shift between roles and age states.
 Adults come and go, come and go, while the man putting the boy through a series of violent lifts in one sequence is himself childlike and vulnerable in the next.